SuaYoo/best-programming-club-2020-12-20/README.md

 ![User Interface Mock up of the detailed shopping cart and product list.
 It looks a bit minimalistic with cheerful color scheme of orange, greyish brown, lime green, pink and mostly white.
 It looks pretty cute.](/img/cart_mockup.png "Current mock up of the online farmers' market and detailed cart view.")

+I was going for an online farmers market page, geared towards a younger demographic.
+Inspired by Animal Crossing, Cooking Mama, but not too cheeky.
+I used [Adobe Color](https://color.adobe.com/create/color-wheel) to get a color scheme for this.

-I took photographs of produce and basket icon from the internet.
+*I took photographs of produce and basket icon from the internet.
 Refer to the sources at the bottom of this page for credits.

 ## Kim's BYO-Assignment: Add Detailed Cart View ##